gilleskratzer/ABN/quickstart_examples.md

 # Fit an additive Bayesian network to data

 In this example, a given DAG will be fitted using abn.
-Take a subset of colomns from dataset `ex0.dat.data` (provided with abn):
+Take a subset of columns from dataset `ex0.dat.data` (provided with abn):

 ```r
 mydat <- ex0.dag.data[,c("b1","b2","b3","g1","b4","p2","p4")]
 ```

-Setup distribution list for each node:
+Set up distribution list for each node:

 ```r
 mydists <- list(b1="binomial",